Plan 9 from Outer Space: Government conspiracy

 Through Jeff's initial conversation with his wife, the film introduces the notion of a government and military conspiracy to cover up information on documented UFO sightings.
 This notion was clearly influenced by the emergence and increased popularity of a UFO conspiracy theory.
 But the implications for the public's distrust of the government were atypical for a 1950s American film.
 Anti-statist ideas became more popular in the 1960s, when the subject became "safe" for mainstream cinema to explore.
-In this area and perhaps others, the film was ahead of its time.
+In this area, the film was ahead of its time.

 Message from the aliens

 The film contains a cautionary message from the aliens.
 The earliest use of this concept in film was probably in The Day the Earth Stood Still (1951), and it had since seen frequent use in science fiction films.
 The idea was that humanity's self-destructive behavior was the real threat, not any external source of danger.